-I need to stress is that this was the first time I have been embedded in a long patrol.
-My observations from the AO of Regimental Combat Team 1 are limited to this small part of Afghanistan.
-The terrain is flat the enemy not able or willing to operate in large numbers.
+I have just witnessed adaptation by the military after spending some time with the Marines of Regimental Combat Team 1.
+They are operating in the southern Helmand province where the terrain is flat and the enemy not able or willing to operate in large numbers.
 Prior to this trip all my observations regarding military efforts have been “effects based”.
-I have been on the outside looking in.
+I had been on the outside looking in.
 I have never before traveled with a military patrol nor have I had the opportunity to observe and talk with troops in the field.

-The example I heard about the problems with PID was instructive.
-One of the Sergeants told me about an incident where the lead MATV had hit a large pressure plate IED which destroyed the mine roller and took off its front end.
-As they worked to recover the vehicle a small team of Taliban would open up from the outside of some compounds a few hundred of meters to the East.
+The examples I heard about the problems with PID were instructive.
+One of the Sergeants told me about an incident where the lead MATV had hit a large pressure plate IED which destroyed the mine roller attached to the front of it and most of the engine compartment.
+As the Marines worked to recover the vehicle small teams of Taliban would open up from the outside of some compounds a few hundred of meters to the East.
 Then they would displace and do the same thing from the West.
-The battalion commander has strict rules about firing into the populated portion of blocks they have cleared and being in the vehicle which had just hit the IED was standing right there taking the whole situation in.
+The battalion commander had strict rules about firing into the populated portions of blocks (this was in Marjah) and being a passenger in the targeted vehicle he was standing right there taking the whole situation in.
 The sergeant was frustrated because they never got a fix on the shooters so they could not return fire.
 I asked LtCol Ellison about this and he was blunt; “I’m not lighting up an area where families we know and support are living in order to suppress a couple of idiots who were shooting a few long range, ineffective rounds.”

 I’m growing fond of LtCol Ellison – that’s warrior talk there brother.

-Another interesting story unfolded as we were touring this the Choor Bazaar.
+Another interesting story unfolded as we were touring the Choor Bazaar.
 The ANA troops had spotted a man carrying an AK47 and they exchanged gunfire with him.
 The man ran into a local compound just as a patrol of Marines rounded the corner on a dead run.
 The Marines threw in a frag grenade which killed the gunmen and went into the compound to recover him and his weapon.
 The man’s brother came to the bazaar to speak to LtCol Ellison telling him his brother was “not right in the head” and should not have been out with a rifle.
-He understood that by his brother shooting at the ANA there was no blame to be assessed to the Marines who responded as expected to an active gunman.
+He understood that his brother should not have been shooting at the ANA and that Marines responded as expected to an active gunman.
 After saying that he asked for his brother body and the AK 47 he had been using.
-LtCol Ellison was polite but firm telling the man the Marines will tolerate shooting at the Afghan security forces in Marjah because they leave him little choice in response.
-Having established this point he apologized and asked the man to come in and make a claim for their loss (financial compensation for accidental death) with the district governors office.
+LtCol Ellison was polite but firm telling the man the Marines will not tolerate shooting at the Afghan security forces in Marjah because they leave him little choice in response.
+Having established this point he apologized and asked the man to come in and make a claim for their loss (financial compensation for accidental death) at the district governors office.
 He promised they would have no further issues with the burial and to ensure that told him a squad of Marines would be there to protect them.
 All of this was heard by the mans neighbors who crowded in to listen to the interpreter as the discussion progressed.
 The man then asked if he could have his AK back.
 LtCol Ellison just looked at him and his terp said “no”.
 And that was that – the villagers headed back home and we continued on our way.

 Ltcol Ellison is an exceptionally gifted commander with a very clear understanding of what he is doing and where his efforts are going.
 His rules of engagement are different from his sister battalions to the north and south of him.
-He has packed away his 81 mortars and sent that large platoon way out to the west to interdict Taliban fighter infiltration into Marjah.
-He only lets his company commanders shoot illum from their 60 mortars unless there are exceptional situations.
+He has packed away his 81 mortars and sent that large platoon out west in the desert across the Helmand river to interdict Taliban fighter infiltration.
+He only lets his company commanders shoot illumination rounds from their 60 mortars unless there are exceptional circumstances requiring HE (high explosive) rounds.
 He told me the battalion that proceeded him, the 1st Battalion 6th Marines had cleared central Marjah and that he was solidly in the hold phase of the operation.
-He has spread out into well over 80 positions ranging from lone MRAP sand bagged into an areas of high IED activity and manned by rotating fireteams to squad, platoon and company combat outposts.
+He has spread out into over 80 positions ranging from lone static MRAP’s (manned by rotating fireteams) watching areas of high IED activity to squad, platoon and company combat outposts.
 LtCol Ellison told me “we shoot a lot of Hellfire’s and sometimes other air delivered ordnance but for the most part our aggressive patrolling keeps the Taliban out.
 We’re driving the incident numbers into the basement.”